Former attorney and policy director for Planned Parenthood of Wisconsin

 Washington County, Branch 2

 Leech was appointed to the Washington County Circuit Court in 2025.
 He previously served as an assistant district attorney in Fond du Lac County and a judge advocate in the U.S. Marine Corps.
 Leech has experience with civil and criminal litigation.
+He is supported by a local police chief and current and retired judges, including Judges Ryan Hetzel, Tricia L. Walkers, and Douglas R. Edelstein.

 Grant Scaife